wlchrist/internship-app/README.md

    - The `.gitignore` file should prevent this automatically
    - If you see this error, remove large files: `git rm -r --cached node_modules/ api/fastapi/`
    - Then commit: `git add .gitignore && git commit -m "Add gitignore"`

+8. **API Rate Limiting**:
+   - The Fantastic Jobs API has rate limits
+   - If you hit limits, the app falls back to mock data
+   - Consider upgrading your RapidAPI plan for higher limits

 ### Getting Help